-Most over the counter medications can help small cases of acne and can include anything from gels and creams, to soaps and medicated pads that are applied to the skin.
-These can contain resorcinol, benzoyl peroxide, salicylic acid, sulphur, retin-a and azelaic acid in order to either break down the spot, kill off bacteria, unblock pores or reduce sebum production.
+Most over-the-counter medications can help small cases of acne and can include anything from gels and creams to soaps and medicated pads that are applied to the skin.
+These can contain resorcinol, benzoyl peroxide, salicylic acid, sulfur, Retin-A, and azelaic acid in order to either break down the spot, kill off bacteria, unblock pores or reduce sebum production.

 Are There Any Long-Term Solutions?

 While there is no quick fix for long-term avoidance of acne, there are a number of things you can put into place to help you reduce the amount of acne you have and prevent extreme breakouts in the future.
 Here are just a few:

 - Do not scrub your skin or burst pimples when you do get them, as this may cause infection or scarring

 - Wash your face twice a day with an acne-specific soap, but no more than twice.

 - Wash your hands before applying creams, lotions or makeup

 - Keep hair clean to help reduce sebum output onto your skin

 - Avoid excessive sun exposure as this can also produce more sebum